Explained: Sonam Kapoor has a baby, film is coming up soon — a short history of Bollywood’s leading ladies and maternity

 During the shooting of her latest film ‘Laal Singh Chaddha’ (2022), Kapoor Khan said she was five months pregnant, “which was easy… In fact, I worked till the eighth month.
 It was very cool of him (co-star Aamir Khan) to be so open about the fact that I could come to shoot at that time.”

 It’s not just Bhatt and Kapoor Khan though — plenty of actresses today are choosing to continue their careers with the same momentum after marriage and motherhood.
-Some examples include Priyanka Chopra Jonas (who recently gave birth to a daughter), Deepika Padukone and Yami Gautam.
+Some examples include Priyanka Chopra Jonas (who recently had a daughter via surrogacy), Deepika Padukone and Yami Gautam.
 Samantha Ruth Prabhu, who is known for her work in Tamil and Telugu industries, also chose not to let her marriage into a prominent Telugu film family stop her from pursuing her ambitions.

 Have actresses always been quitting films after marriage or motherhood?